-Moss, lichen and algae may grow on paving in areas which are heavily shaded or under trees or are not laid to an adequate fall, leading either to slow running off or ponding of surface water.
-If such growths do occur, the areas should be treated with an appropriate proprietary weed killer, used in accordance with the manufacturers instructions.
-Such products are most effective when applied during a spell of dry weather staining.
-To remove rust stains, the surface should be wetted and the affected area treated with a prop solution.
-After cleaning, the paving should be well washed down to remove all traces of the acid.
+Moss, lichen and algae may grow on clay paving in areas which are heavily shaded, under tress or not laid to an adequate fall, leading either to slow run-off or ponding of surface water.
+If such growths do occur, the areas should be treated with an appropriate proprietary weed or moss killer, used in accordance with the manufacturer's instructions.
+Such products are most effective when applied during a spell of dry weather.